aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Since independence from Portugal in 1974, Guinea-Bissau has experienced considerable upheaval.
-The founding government consisted of a single party system and command economy.
-In 1980, a military coup established Joao VIEIRA as president and a path to a market economy and multiparty system was implemented.
-A number of coup attempts through the 1980s and early 1990s failed to unseat him and in 1994 he was elected president in the country's first free elections.
-A military coup attempt and civil war in 1998 eventually led to VIERA's ouster in 1999.
-In February 2000, an interim government turned over power when opposition leader Kumba YALA took office following two rounds of transparent presidential elections.
-YALA was ousted in a bloodless coup in September 2003, and Henrique ROSA was sworn in as President.
-Guinea-Bissau's transition back to democracy will be complicated by its crippled economy, devastated in the civil war.
+Since independence from Portugal in 1974, Guinea-Bissau has experienced considerable political and military upheaval.
+In 1980, a military coup established authoritarian dictator Joao Bernardo 'Nino' VIEIRA as president.
+Despite setting a path to a market economy and multiparty system, VIEIRA's regime was characterized by the suppression of political opposition and the purging of political rivals.
+Several coup attempts through the 1980s and early 1990s failed to unseat him.
+In 1994 VIEIRA was elected president in the country's first free elections.
+A military mutiny and resulting civil war in 1998 eventually led to VIEIRA's ouster in May 1999.
+In February 2000, a transitional government turned over power to opposition leader Kumba YALA, after he was elected president in transparent polling.
+In September 2003, after only three years in office, YALA was ousted by the military in a bloodless coup, and businessman Henrique ROSA was sworn in as interim president.
+In 2005, former President VIEIRA was re-elected president pledging to pursue economic development and national reconciliation.

 People Guinea-Bissau